 A New Story Most Thursdays

-This week’s edition of Thursday Stories features Connection.
-This micro-fiction story first appeared in 300 Days of Sun, published in 2020.
-Without further ado, I give you another edition of Thursday Stories.
+This week’s edition of Thursday Stories features Warts, a wild story about two crazy desert rats and a few (possibly) hallucinogenic toads.
+This story first appeared in the forthright journal Bullshit Lit, published in 2023.
+Now, without further ado, I give you another edition of Thursday Stories.
 I hope you enjoy it.

 by Marco Etheridge